Ironclad Industries - Corporate Headquarters

 The Forge Headquarters

-Headquarters—a massive industrial complex built into Singapore's ruins.
+A massive industrial complex sprawling across the Bayfront waterfront, built atop old port infrastructure.
 The name is literal: active foundries, manufacturing lines, and the Orbital Elevator base.
 Twenty kilometers across, it never stops running.
+The Forge Council meets here, surrounded by the sound of industry rather than the silence of corporate boardrooms.

 The Orbital Elevator Strategic

-A carbon-nanotube tether stretching to geosynchronous orbit.
+A carbon-nanotube tether stretching from the Bayfront waterfront to geosynchronous orbit.
 Cargo pods ascend and descend continuously.
 The base is an Ironclad fortress; the top is Highport Station.
+Everything in between belongs to them.

 The Ring Production